 My favorite scene from the movie has to be the fairies arguing over whether Aurora’s dress should be pink or blue, so I used this idea for the popcorn buffet.
 One side was “Make it Blue” and the other was “Make it Pink”.

-I made these fun free printables, get them here –Make it Pink –Make it Blue, and set up lots of fun treats.
 We started out with popcorn – pink and blue of course, as well as caramel corn and regular popcorn.

 Along with the popcorn, I added lots of fun candy add-ins, so everyone could personalize their snacks.

 - blue candies: Hersey’s kisses, chocolate coins, cotton candy, sprinkles, and chocolate balls